LocationRua 8 41, 4150-734 Porto, Portugal

 SupervisionFASE: Diogo Porto Carrero, Luísa Jacob, Ana Aguiar

-From the architect.
+Text description provided by the architects.
 In the context of a progressive population aging, the growth of eldest part of the society is inevitable.
 In Portugal, the increase number of the elderly occurred relatively fast during the 1990s and, in 2001, for the first time, the number of elderly (> 64 years) was higher than the number of young (<15 years)

 With increasing life expectancy enhanced by medicine's progress, it is necessary to consider on the changes this fact carries.
 Architecture, as one of the main human activities over the environment, must meet the challenge efficiently.